 A medical practice’s job is to care for patients, not keep track of and sort out billing.
 That’s why medical billing software exists!
 But what do you need to look for in software for billing?
 Do you need Medical Practice Management software or Electronic Health Record software?
 Do you have one of these and still need a separate medical billing software solution?

 It can be overwhelming, we know.
-That’s why we’ve compiled a comprehensive checklist of requirements to help you make informed choices about billing software.
+That’s why we’ve compiled a comprehensive checklist of medical billing software features and requirements to help you make informed choices about billing software.

 Patient Intake Forms